 Restorative justice at work

-Tony Wall at the reports:
+Tony Wall at the SST reports:

-The community has taken pity on one of the youths who desecrated graves at a cemetery in Auckland with Nazi symbols – causing worldwide outrage – and is even offering to pay his university tuition fees so he can turn his life around.
+The Jewish community has taken pity on one of the youths who desecrated graves at a cemetery in Auckland with Nazi symbols – causing worldwide outrage – and is even offering to pay his university tuition fees so he can turn his life around.

-Robert Moulden, 19, pleaded guilty to a charge of intentional damage in the Auckland District last year and will be sentenced next month.
+Robert Moulden, 19, pleaded guilty to a charge of intentional damage in the Auckland District Court last year and will be sentenced next month.
 His co-accused, Christian Landmark, 20, has pleaded not guilty and appears in court again on Tuesday.

 More than a dozen headstones in the Jewish quarter of the Symonds St Cemetery were vandalised with images of swastikas and expletive-ridden anti-Israeli messages on October 19.
 It is proving incredibly difficult to remove paint from the porous headstones, which date back to the 19th century, and the repair job could cost as much as $50,000.